addsalt/addsalt.github.io/README.md

-# justaddsalt
+# salt-dev-jekyll
-Salt's shiny new website.
+Salt's shiny new website—redone for Jekyll layout.